 The Norwegian company CityQ is presenting a light electric vehicle of the same name in Berlin in April.
 The vehicle itself is a cross between an electric bike and a car.
 The market launch is planned for this year.

-According to the manufacturer the CityQ has a range between 70 and 100 km and may even be able to stretch beyond that thanks to a built in solar panel on the roof.
+According to the manufacturer the CityQ has a range between 70 and 100 km and may even be able to stretch beyond that thanks to a built-in solar panel on the roof.
 The vehicle is charged via a three-pin plug.

 The Norwegian manufacturer ensured that the 60 kg vehicle would be appropriate for rental and leasing services, as well as varieties of ride-sharing systems.
-A smart phone app has already been developed for it.
+A smartphone app has already been developed for it.

-It will be presented on the 11th or 12th of April at the Electric Vehicles: Everything is Changing conference in Berlin.
+It will be presented on the 11 or 12 of April at the Electric Vehicles: Everything is Changing conference in Berlin.
 The first models are planned to hit the streets before the year is out at a price of around 6,000 euros.

 – ADVERTISEMENT –